GladiusSlicer/GladiusSlicer/README.md

     -v               Sets the level of verbosity

 OPTIONS:
-    -o <OUTPUT>            Sets the output file to use -s <SETTINGS>          Sets the settings file to use -c, --config <FILE>    Sets a custom config file
+    -o <OUTPUT>          Sets the output file to use -s <SETTINGS>        Sets the settings file to use

 ARGS:
     <INPUT>...
 Sets the input file to use

 ```